tsantilas/interaction-room/README.md

 </p>

 ## intro
 Welcome to the Interaction Room!
-This is an interactive scene I created in Unity,<i> actually my very first project on this new journey</i>, with simple assets (animations, objects, materials) made completely by me in order to showcase some simple features.
+This is an interactive scene I created in Unity,<i> actually my very first project on this new journey</i>, with simple assets (animations, objects, materials) made completely by me in order to showcase some basic features.

 ## description
 The interaction starts outside the room.
 The player (a capsule - sike) spawns outside the room facing a closed door.
 Once he moves closer to the door a message pops up on the screen saying "INTERACT [F]" and he's able to open the door by using the interact button.